Gluconate 5-dehydrogenase

-The 3 substrates of this enzyme are D-gluconate, NAD^{+}, and NADP^{+}, whereas its 4 products are 5-dehydro-D-gluconate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are D-gluconic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 5-oxo-D-gluconic acid, reduced NADH, and a proton.
+The enzyme can use nicotinamide adenine dinucleotide phosphate as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is D-gluconate:NAD(P)^{+} 5-oxidoreductase.
 Other names in common use include 5-keto-D-gluconate 5-reductase, 5-keto-D-gluconate 5-reductase, 5-ketogluconate 5-reductase, 5-ketogluconate reductase, and 5-keto-D-gluconate reductase.